Dynamical thermalization, Rayleigh-Jeans condensate, vortexes and wave collapse in quantum chaos fibers and fluid of

-The Boltzmann H-theorem of 1872 \cite{boltzmann1}, see also e.g. \cite{mayer,landau}, states that during a thermalization process a system entropy $S(t)$ cannot decrease with time $t$, thus $S(t)$ can only grow with time or stay constant at its maximal value in a thermal equilibrium.
-In our system (\ref{eqnse}) with the dynamical thermalization we have a strikingly different situation.
-The results presented in Figure~\ref{fig14} obtained at the same parameters as in Figures~\ref{fig12},~\ref{fig13} show that the system entropy $S(t) = - \sum_m \rho_m(t) \ln \rho_m(t)$ initially grows with time, reaches a maximal value and then decreases up to a certain smaller value (being up to a factor 3 smaller than at maximum) corresponding to the RJ thermal distribution (\ref{eqrj}) with RJ condensate.
-Our qualitative explanation of this surprising behavior of $S(t)$ is the following: initially $S(t\approx 0) \approx \ln 2 $ since initially two linear eigenmodes are populated, then at higher times transitions to other linear eigenmodes are produced by nonlinear $\beta$ term and $S$ is increased reaching its maximal value, but then a slow thermalizarion due to chaos leads to the RJ thermal distribution (\ref{eqrj}) where the fraction of RJ condensate is close to unity (see Figure~\ref{fig12}), since RJ condensate fraction is so high the entropy $S$ of steady-state has a relatively small value being significantly smaller than its maximal value.
-We argue that there is no contradiction with the Boltzmann H-theorem since it is stated for systems with only one energy integral of motion, while in our system we have two integrals of energy and norm.
+The Boltzmann H-theorem of 1872 \cite{boltzmann1}, see also e.g. \cite{mayer,landau}, states that during a thermalization process in a classical system entropy $S_B(t)$ cannot decrease with time $t$, thus $S_B(t)$ can only grow with time or stay constant at its maximal value in a thermal equilibrium.
+For the quantum von Neumann entropy $S_q(t)$ we have a different situation in our system (\ref{eqnse}) with the dynamical thermalization and RJ condensation.
+Thus the results presented in Figure~\ref{fig14}, obtained at the same parameters as in Figures~\ref{fig12},~\ref{fig13}, show that the quantum von Neuman entropy $S_q(t) = - \sum_m \rho_m(t) \ln \rho_m(t)$ initially grows with time, reaches a maximal value and then decreases up to a certain smaller value (being up to a factor 3 smaller than at maximum) corresponding to the RJ thermal distribution (\ref{eqrj}) with RJ condensate.

+Our qualitative explanation of this surprising behavior of $S_q(t)$ is the following: initially $S_q(t\approx 0) \approx \ln 2 $ since initially two linear eigenmodes are populated, then at higher times transitions to other linear eigenmodes are produced by nonlinear $\beta$ term and $S_q$ is increased reaching its maximal value, but then a slow thermalization due to chaos leads to the RJ thermal distribution (\ref{eqrj}) where the fraction of RJ condensate is close to unity (see Figure~\ref{fig12}), since RJ condensate fraction is so high the entropy $S_q$ of steady-state has a relatively small value being significantly smaller than its maximal value.